truzo/tomango-2018/site/content/blog/whats-tipple-finding-right-online-marketing-mix.md

 **Tasting tips*:*

-	<li>If you're after repeat business, email marketing could work well
+- If you're after repeat business, email marketing could work well
-	<li>Make it targeted and useful - lazy email marketing will just get binned
+- Make it targeted and useful - lazy email marketing will just get binned
-	<li>When a subscriber signs up, be clear about what they'll be getting.
+- When a subscriber signs up, be clear about what they'll be getting.
 Is it offers, news, information?